Board of Directors

 Appropriate training, briefings and inductions are available to all Directors on appointment and subsequently where necessary, taking into account the existing qualifications and experience of each individual Director.
 All Directors have access to the Company Secretary, who is responsible for ensuring that Board procedures are followed and that the Group complies with all applicable rules, regulations and obligations governing its operations.
 Since 2016 the Company Secretary role has been held by the Group General Counsel.
 The Directors also have access to the advice and services of the Group’s company secretarial partner, Addleshaw Goddard LLP.
 In addition, any Director may take independent professional advice, where necessary, at the Company’s expense.
 This includes external legal advice.
-The Board has taken extensive advice during 2019 in relation to the HMRC assessments received.
+The Board have taken extensive advice during 2020 in relation to the HMRC assessments received.
 The Board meets formally at least nine times a year and additional meetings are held where necessary to review and approve specific matters where a decision is required more urgently.

 The Non-Executive Directors have undertaken to devote sufficient time to their duties as a Non-Executive Director in order to discharge their responsibilities effectively.
 This amounts to an average time commitment of two working days per month however, Non-Executive Directors regularly give more time commitment than this in the form of additional calls, emails and contributions throughout the month.